coosalodge/history-book/contents/timeline.md

 * June 5 – Comer Scout Reservation opens near Mentone, Ala.
 * Harry Merrill (Cherokee) is elected as the Area 5-E Vice Chief.
 * Morgan Weed receives the Distinguished Service Award as a member of Kaskanampo Lodge.
+* Goodman writes 'The Building of a Life'.

 ## 1966
 * Achunanchi hosts the Area 5-E Conference at Comer Scout Reservation.